-3. Single leg balance - knee straight
+2. Single leg balance

-- Perform this exercise barefoot or in socks, in a clear space near a wall/stable object and on a flat, non-slip surface. - Shift your weight on to the affected leg then lift the supporting leg slightly off the floor keep the knee straight. - Look down at the knee and focus on balancing whilst keeping the knee in line with the hip and ankle - use the object/wall to prevent yourself falling. - To progress, try looking straight ahead rather than down at the knee.
+- Perform this exercise barefoot or in socks, in a clear space near a wall/stable object and on a flat, non-slip surface. - Shift your weight on to the affected leg then lift the supporting leg slightly off the floor - maintain a slight bend in the standing knee. - Look down at the knee and focus on balancing whilst keeping the knee in line with the hip and ankle - use the object/wall to prevent yourself falling. - To progress, try looking straight ahead rather than down at the knee.
 To advance further, this can be performed with the eyes closed.